weiaiwayne/academic-kickstart/content/tutorial/_index.md

 #### Access [the interactive tutorial](https://curiositybits.shinyapps.io/R_social_data_analytics/)

-##### New features in the new version
-  - Interactive
-  - Cloud-based; you don't need to have R and RStudio on your local machine
-  - Embedded with a Twitter developer account to enable API access

 ---
 # Tutorials used in previous semesters
 The old tutorials are not interactive.
 They are R Markdown documents hosted on RPubs.
 With new libraries and changes to Twitter/Facebook API, some content may have become obsolete.